lightalkmst/green_curry/README.md

 # green_curry: Curried functional programming library
+## Colorful and healthy!
+(ES6 required)

+This library is to provide support for functional programming.
+Though some other libraries exist that expose functional programming in JavaScript, they take a partially object-oriented approach that dilutes a lot of the value of a functional style.
+Though this mixture can be useful, those libraries have not closed the gap caused by some of JavaScript's idiosyncracies.

+I believe that what's held JavaScript back from being adopted as a functional programming language is its lack of a purely functional library.
+Functional programming's rewards are reaped best when currying is available, enabling point-free form to increase the abstractness and modularity of the code.
+One of the strengths of functional programming is that a vast majority of boilerplate is already replaced by higher-order library functions.

+Here is an example:

+    var fs = require ('fs')
+    var green_curry = require ('green_curry')
+    green_curry.globalize ()

+    // string -> 'a
+    // given a path, concatenates all of the files and evals the result var eval_dir = h => F.p (h) (
+      // get the list of file names in the directory fs.readdirSync
+      // append the path before each file name
+      >> L.map (F['+'] (h))
+      // transform each file path to its file contents
+      >> L.map (h => fs.readFileSync (h, 'utf8'))
+      // concatenate all of the files, delimited by ';'
+      >> L.fold (a => h => `${a};${h}`) ('')
+      // evaluate the concatenated files
+      >> F.eval
+    )

 An understanding of the typed lambda calculus is required for effective use of this library